phalcon-orphanage/docs/ja/reference/applications.rst

         // Dispatch the request
         $dispatcher->dispatch();
     }

-    // Get the returned value by the lastest executed action
+    // Get the returned value by the last executed action
     $response = $dispatcher->getReturnedValue();

     // Check if the action returned is a 'response' object if ($response instanceof Phalcon\Http\ResponseInterface) {

-        // Send the request
+        // Send the response
         $response->send();
     }